siderolabs/omni-docs/content/docs/how-to-guides/how-to-deploy-omni-on-prem.md

   - Domain
   - Client ID

-### Azure AD
+### Entra (Azure AD)

-In Azure AD, click "Enterprise Applications".
+In the Azure portal, click "Enterprise Applications".

-Click "New Application" and search for "Azure AD SAML Toolkit".
+Click "New Application" and search for "Entra SAML Toolkit".

 Name this application something more meaningful if desired and click "Create".